Litchfield Tower C

 The Litchfield Towers comprise the largest residential complex on the Pitt campus.
 The three towers accommodate 1,868 men and women in air-conditioned singles and doubles.
 The lobby of the three towers houses a variety of offices and facilities including Panther Central, the student mail center, a fitness center, laundry facilities, vending machines, e-mail kiosks, and Common Grounds coffee cart.
 The Market Central made-to-order dining facility is located on the lower level, as well as Market To-Go (take-out),and Quick Zone.
 A skywalk from the lobby spans Forbes Avenue, providing convenient access to the academic buildings south of Forbes.

-Tower C houses 435 men and women, most of them upperclass students.
+Tower C houses 435 men and women, primarily upperclass students.
 There are communal bathrooms and showers on each floor.
 A TV/study lounge is on every third floor.

 Basic cable television is provided

 in each room/suite in every residence hall and each bedroom and/or

 Each residence hall room and apartment-style living bedroom is equipped with an Ethernet connection that links you directly to the University network and the Internet.

 Rooms are approximately 17' x 6.5'.
 A space that is sectioned off from the rest of the room serves as closet space.
 It is open and does not have a door or curtain.
 The closets are approximately 4' x 2.5' and have three wire frame shelves that are approximately 2' x 1.25' and one wire shelf that is approximately 3.25' x 1.25'.